Patrick Tennyson, President and Chief Executive Officer

 Patrick Tennyson is the President and CEO of Butterfly Pavilion in Westminster, Colorado.
 Patrick has been with Butterfly Pavilion since June of 1999 and has been the organization’s President and CEO since 2010.

-Patrick has a Master’s degree in Nonprofit Management from Regis University.
-He has a B.S. in Zoology and a Minor in Chemistry from Metropolitan State College.
-Patrick has been involved in environmental education and conservation since 1987, including over five years as an Interpretive Naturalist and nearly six years in youth and adult education program management.
-Patrick has dedicated over 20 years to professional leadership, administration and strategic planning.
-His leadership contributions include board and staff development, cultural and organizational innovation, responsible financial oversight and growth through fundraising and community collaborations.
+Patrick is the President and CEO of Butterfly Pavilion in Westminster, Colorado.
+He has been with Butterfly Pavilion since June of 1999 and has been the organization’s President and CEO since 2010.
+Patrick has a master’s degree in Nonprofit Management from Regis University.
+His extended Graduate level coursework focused on business and operational plan development to create long-term, vested partnerships for sustainable development and social equality in developing nations.
+He also has a B.S. in Zoology and a Minor in Chemistry from Metropolitan State University.
+Patrick has been involved in environmental education and conservation since 1987, including over five years as an Interpretive Naturalist and eight years in non-formal education program management.
+Patrick has dedicated over 25 years to professional leadership, administration and strategic planning.
+His leadership contributions include board and staff development, cultural and organizational innovation, responsible financial oversight, and sustainable growth through fundraising and community collaborations.

-He is actively involved with a number of environmental conservation awareness groups.
-He served on the board of Colorado Alliance for Environmental Education (CAEE) for over eight years, including a two-year term as Board President.
-Patrick is currently a board member of the Broomfield Open Space Foundation and is presently serving his second four-year term on the Broomfield Open Space Advisory Council.
-He is a member of the Governance Committee of 36 Commuter Solutions, and in 2010 he was appointed by the City Council as a member of the Broomfield Sustainability Task Force creating the City of Broomfield’s Sustainability Plan.
+Patrick is actively involved with a number of environmental conservation awareness groups.
+He served on the board of the Colorado Alliance for Environmental Education (CAEE) for over eight years, including a two-year term as Board President.
+In 2010, Patrick was appointed by City Council as a member of the Broomfield Sustainability Task Force to create the City and County of Broomfield’s Sustainability Plan; in addition, he was appointed to a committee that updated the City and County of Broomfield’s Comprehensive Plan from 2015-2016.
+Currently, he serves on the Broomfield Open Space and Trails Advisory Committee.

 Mary Ann Colley, Chief Operating Officer